IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 an active sunburn when you come for treatment.
 Also, don’t go into any source of extreme heat or direct sunlight for the first 24

 hours following your treatment.
 After the first 24 hours, or as long as any reaction is visible, always use sunscreen with an SPF

 of 50 or higher on the treated area(s).

 *The FDA ruling regarding laser hair removal can be found here:

 An excerpt of that ruling is quoted below:

 “… Manufacturers should be aware that receiving an FDA clearance for general permission to market their devices does not permit them to advertise the lasers for either hair removal or wrinkle treatment, even though hair removal or wrinkle treatment may be a by-product of any cleared laser procedure.
 Further, manufacturers may not claim that laser hair removal is either painless or permanent unless the FDA determines that there are sufficient data to demonstrate such results.
 Several manufacturers received FDA permission to claim, “Permanent reduction,” NOT “permanent removal” for their lasers.
-This means that although laser treatments with these devices will permanently reduce the total number of body hairs they will not result in permanent removal of all hair.
+This means that although laser treatments with these devices will permanently reduce the total number of body hairs they will not result in the permanent removal of all hair.
 The specific claim granted is “intended to effect stable, long-term, or permanent reduction” through selective targeting of melanin in hair follicles.
-Permanent hair reduction is defined as the long-term, stable reduction in the number of hairs re-growing after a treatment regime, which may include several sessions.
-The number of hairs re-growing must be stable over time greater than the duration of the complete growth cycle of hair follicles, which varies from four to twelve months according to body location.
+Permanent hair reduction is the long-term, stable reduction in the number of hairs re-growing after a treatment regime, which may include several sessions.
+The number of hairs re-growing must be stable over time and greater than the duration of the complete growth cycle of hair follicles, which varies from four to twelve months according to body location.
 Permanent hair reduction does not necessarily imply the elimination of all hairs in the treatment area.”